2016.12.30 / updated 2018.09.20 | By Gregory Nagy

 According to the wording of Nestor, however, there seem at first to be two different interpretations of the landmark that he is showing to Antilokhos: what is being visualized is either a tomb of a cult hero from the distant past or it is a turning point for chariot races that must have taken place in such a distant past.
 The landmark is an ambivalent sign.
 At least, it seems ambivalent, short range, on the basis of Nestor’s wording in this passage.
 Long range, however, on the basis of the overall plot of the Iliad, this wording will lead to a fusion of interpretations.
 And the sign that seemed at first to be ambivalent will become clear.
 Long range, the tomb of the unnamed hero from the distant past becomes the same landmark as the turning point of a chariot race from the distant past.
 That is because the unnamed hero from the distant past becomes a named hero from the immediate present of the Iliad.
 That hero is Patroklos, and he died just now, as it were, in Iliad 16.

 But Patroklos dies not only in the present time of the Iliad.
 He also did die a long time ago, from the standpoint of later generations who are listening to the story of the Iliad.
 So, the storytelling of the Iliad makes it possible for the athletic event of a chariot race from the distant past to become the same thing as the athletic event of a chariot race that is being held right now, in the same immediate present time of the story, in Iliad 23.
-And, as I argue, this race is intended to honor Patroklos as a once and future cult hero.
+And, as I argue, this race is intended to honor Patroklos as a future cult hero.
 See also the comment on O.11.119–137. [[GN 2017.06.08.]]

 subject heading(s): therapōn ‘attendant, ritual substitute’